 Trilogy Education Services worked with UC Irvine to establish their technology bootcamps and helps design and administer them.
-There’s a great discussion with Dan Somer, Trilogy CEO and founder, on the Breaking into Startups podcast, where he talks about where he sees alternative education heading.
 The trend toward coding bootcamps has jump-started a conversation about course curriculum and how it’s important to teach a balance of common and less-common topics so that students get a well-rounded education.

 UC Irvine Bootcamp Job Placement